 Archana Chaurasia Kapoor: Born and brought up in Mumbai, I now live in the United States.
 I am a Banker by profession, worked in mainstream Banking and Learning and Development during my corporate stints for 16 years.
 In 2013 I quit my corporate career to start a Human Resources Consulting Firm – something that I was aspiring to do since my childhood days.

 They say when you feel lost you should visit a place which allows you to introspect and reflect on your life.
-That’s when I decided to get back to books and completed my higher education at INSEAD – France and Singapore, in 2012.
-Post that there was no looking back and I knew I had to start my own company; the time to fulfil my long standing dream had arrived.
+That’s when I decided to get back to books and completed my higher education at INSEAD – France, and Singapore, in 2012.
+Post that there was no looking back and I knew I had to start my own company; the time to fulfill my long-standing dream had arrived.

-Gurunath: How did you make an entry into blogging world?
+Gurunath: How did you make an entry into the blogging world?

 Archana Chaurasia Kapoor: Ah, my favourite question.
 As conveyed to a lot of people earlier, I used to love writing.
 But that happened only once in a while when I felt strongly about something which translated into an inherent urge to write.

 Blogging was never on the radar until my husband Desh coaxed me into writing regularly.
 He created Drishti himself for me and honestly after that I was left with very little choice.
 But what began with something I was cajoled into doing became my passion in no time.